BismaBRJ/human-task-scheduler-genetic-algo-hs/README.md

 ## Offline usage

-Download the "webapp" folder of this repository, and open `index.html` (leave all other files untouched).
+Download the "docs" folder of this repository, and open `index.html` (leave all other files untouched).

 This web app is a standalone static webpage, so you can put it anywhere you like.